ThelianTech/ThelianTech/README.md

 My projects, including CalradiaForge and SevenZipWrapper, reflect a commitment to clean architecture, robust design, and sustainable growth, providing a bridge between practical skills and long-term creative vision.

-###### Leveraging AI-assisted coding, I refine architecture and design patterns to build scalable and maintainable projects.
+###### Leveraging AI-assisted coding, I refine code using modern software architecture and design patterns to build scalable and maintainable projects.

 ---